About Donor-Advised Funds

 Additional contributions.
 After the account is established, additional contributions may be made at any time by completing an Additional Contribution Agreement online (must be entered online by financial advisor not the donor).
 Subsequent contributions must be $1,000 or greater.

 Irrevocable contributions.
-Contributions to Franklin Templeton Charitable Giving Fund are irrevocable and are not refundable.
+Contributions to Franklin Charitable Giving Program are irrevocable and are not refundable.

 Minimum grant amount.
 The minimum grant recommendation amount is $250.